mfelleisen/Tsuro/Code/bugs.md

    - it turns out that players can show up on the same port and tile
    - so allow intermediates to come with this too

+8. in Common/board
+   - the find-avatar function should have, but did not, return the board

+   conceptual bug: everything but the port is guaranteed to be a JSexpr this breaks "religious abstraction"

 ### Design Bugs

 1. equality for tiles was flawed